bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

     \tag{13}

-Going line by line: first, we use our "reparameterization trick" by just sampling from our standard normal distribution instead of our prior :math:`z`.
+Going line by line: first, we use our "reparameterization trick" by just sampling from our isotropic normal distribution instead of our prior :math:`z`.
 Next, let's approximate the outer expectation by taking our N observations of the :math:`X` values and averaging them.
 This is what we implicitly do in most learning algorithms when we assume i.i.d.
 Finally, we'll simplify the inner